Paul Kaye: Dennis Pennis

-Celebrity interviewer Dennis Pennis, created by Kaye and Hines, was one of Kaye's best-known characters.
+Celebrity interviewer Dennis Pennis, created by Kaye and Hines, was one of Kaye's earliest characters.
 With dyed red hair, gaudy jackets adorned with punk-style badges, and thick glasses, Pennis stood out from the crowd and asked celebrities atypical questions, ranging from playful to cruel.
 After brief stints presenting two episodes of Transmission (ITV's early 1990s indie music magazine show) as Pennis, the character next appeared in 1995 on BBC2's The Sunday Show.
-The basic premise was that Kaye and a camera crew would visit film premieres, press functions, and other assorted celebrity gatherings to attempt to get an "interview" with stars, in between short skits and sketches featuring the character.

 Originally, the celebrities would be mainly British stars harassed at assorted London-based events, such as actor Hugh Grant, TV host Ulrika Jonsson, and sports pundit Des Lynam.
 A late night half-hour one-off special aired on 15 September 1995 on BBC2 called Anyone For Pennis?, which contained previously unseen footage that couldn't be shown on The Sunday Show due to the show's pre-watershed slot at lunchtime.
 When the Pennis character took off, Kaye was afforded a budget large enough to travel to Cannes, Hollywood, and Venice to record footage for a two-part special on 9 and 16 August 1996 on BBC2 called Very Important Pennis.
-His victims from this point on were much more renowned, the most famous of whom were Arnold Schwarzenegger, Demi Moore, Kevin Costner, Morgan Freeman and Bruce Willis, amid a raft of other Hollywood A-list stars.
-It was apparent that these victims were unsettled and unhappy with Pennis' unique line of questioning.
-Some stars, such as Costner, insulted him back, while others, such as Moore, simply declined to comment and left.
+His victims from this point on were more renowned, the most famous of whom were Arnold Schwarzenegger, Demi Moore, Kevin Costner, Morgan Freeman and Bruce Willis, amid a raft of other Hollywood A-list stars.

 Pennis was visibly amused at the look of disgust on some of the stars' faces.
 There was some controversy when Pennis asked of Steve Martin, "How come you're not funny any more?"
-Martin subsequently cancelled all scheduled press interviews.
+Although it was claimed that Martin subsequently cancelled all scheduled press interviews, in 2024 he denied doing so.
 Kaye later said that he regretted this interview for a while, but nevertheless said, "Anyone who thinks they can improve on Bilko and Inspector Clouseau needs a slap, don't they?"